 Up-and-Coming: Aventino, Garbatella, San Giovanni

-If you’re looking for neighborhoods off the beaten path, consider Aventino, Garbatella, and San Giovanni.
+If you’re looking for neighborhoods away from the crowds, consider Aventino, Garbatella, and San Giovanni.
 The Aventino area is famous for the Keyhole of the Knights of Malta, where a brief 10-15 minute wait rewards you with a distinctive view of St. Peter's dome.
 The Orange Garden has one of the best free panoramas in Rome.

 Garbatella showcases 1920s garden city architecture and a tight-knit community vibe, with plenty of street art to admire.
 It’s a place where creativity and history coexist beautifully.

-San Giovanni is home to the Basilica di San Giovanni in Laterano, Rome’s true cathedral, often mistaken for St. Peter’s.
+San Giovanni has the Basilica di San Giovanni in Laterano, Rome’s true cathedral, often mistaken for St. Peter’s.
 For a local shopping enjoy, check out Mercato Appio.
 Prices in these neighborhoods are 30-40% lower than in the city center, providing excellent value.

 How to Choose Your Neighborhood